Off-Grid Direction-of-Arrival Estimation Using Second-Order Taylor Approximation

 Existing solutions to tackle the off-grid problem can be categorized into three groups.
 The first group uses denser grids or the coarse-to-fine strategy such as \cite{Malioutov2005}.
 The drawbacks of these methods are twofold.
 On one hand, denser grids lead to extremely expensive computational complexity; on the other hand, too dense grids may result in weak incoherence among the steering vectors.
 The second group consists of the so-called \textit{gridless} approach \cite{Tang2013, Yang2015, Steinwandt2016, Steffens2017, Wagner2019, Zhang2021}.
 Its weakness is that most of these methods are restricted to regularly sampled measurements that can only be taken from a uniform linear array (ULA) \cite{Wagner2021}.
 The last group of methods estimates the off-grid bias together with the grids closest to the true spatial frequencies.
 Representative works include the first-order Taylor approximation \cite{Jagannath2013, Tan2014} and the neighbor-grid based method \cite{Abtahi2018}, denoted in this paper as 1st Taylor G-LASSO and Neighbor G-LASSO, respectively.

 It is known that in general the first-order Taylor approximation is accurate enough, especially when the grid size is small.
 However, when the grid size is set not small enough so as to save computational cost, there still exists a large bias.
-In this situation, a high-order Taylor approximation decreases the approximation error.
+In such a situation, a high-order Taylor approximation decreases the approximation error.
 To this end, we introduce a second-order Taylor approximation in off-grid DOA estimation.
 We observe in this case the proportionality relationship of the signals of interest.